Comparing Lasso and Adaptive Lasso in High-Dimensional Data: A Genetic Survival Analysis in Triple-Negative Breast Cancer: Introduction

-Cancer is a clear example where genetic information plays an essential role.
-Breast cancer is the most common among women, constituting $25\%$ of all cases (Ferlay \textit{et al.}, \citeyear{ferlay}).
-Within breast cancer, $15$-$20\%$ of cases are classified as triple-negative breast cancer (TNBC), characterized by the absence or low concentration of the receptors ER, PR, HER-2/neu (Dent \textit{et al.}, \citeyear{cancer}).
-TNBC is particularly aggresive, showing rapid growth and higher recurrence rates post-treatment, thus leading to lower survival rates compared to other types of cancer.
-In this context, our research focuses on identifying clinical and genetic features that affect the survival of TNBC patients from a statistical perspective.
-This work has been performed in collaboration with the oncology department of the Gregorio Marañón General University Hospital (GM) from Spain who has provided clinical and genetic information about patients of different hospitals from Spain, such as Gregorio Marañón Hospital or Vall d’Hebrón Hospital, and from the National Institute of Neoplastic Diseases (INEN) of Lima.
-These patients are women who have or have had TNBC and are or have been treated with neoadjuvant chemotherapy combined with docetaxel and carboplatin.
-The dataset comprises $19571$ genetic variables and $25$ clinical variables for $234$ patients, presenting a typical high-dimensional scenario where the number of covariates (p) greatly exceeds the sample size (n).
-The target variable is the survival time of patients measured in months from the beginning of the treatment until of death.
-This type of data has already been exploited in the past by Laria \textit{et. al.} (\citeyear{Laria1}), where they considered the initial success of the treatment as an explanatory variable, defining this way a binary classification problem.
+Cancer represents a prime example where genetic information plays an essential role in both understanding disease mechanisms and developing personalized treatments.
+Breast cancer is the most prevalent cancer among women, constituting $25\%$ of all cases (Ferlay \textit{et al.}, \cite{ferlay}).
+Within breast cancer, $15$-$20\%$ of cases are classified as triple-negative breast cancer (TNBC), characterized by the absence or low concentration of the receptors ER, PR, HER-2/neu (Dent \textit{et al.}, \cite{cancer}).
+TNBC is particularly aggressive, showing rapid growth and higher recurrence rates post-treatment, compared to other breast cancer subtypes, resulting in significantly lower survival rates.
+Given these challenges, our research focuses on identifying clinical and genetic features that influence TNBC patient survival using robust statistical approaches.